The Queen’s and Lord Treasurer’s Remembrancer is the Crown’s representative in Scotland who deals with ownerless property.

 In terms of the Scotland Act 1998, the Crown's property rights in ownerless goods and the revenues raised from them were transferred to Scottish Ministers.
 Consequently all net receipts of the QLTR office have since devolution been paid into the Scottish Consolidated Fund, rather than being transferred to the Treasury in London as used to be the case.

 NB.
-THIS SITE HOSTS THE INFORMATION FOR THE NATIONAL ULTIMUS HAERES UNIT, GLASGOW
+THIS SITE ALSO HOSTS THE INFORMATION FOR THE NATIONAL ULTIMUS HAERES UNIT, GLASGOW